The most dangerous countries in the world to visit in 2024 have been updated in the latest Travel Risk Map

 SAFEST COUNTRIES IN THE WORLD

-At the other end of the spectrum, the following 18 countries have been assessed as carrying an ‘insignificant travel security risk’ to travellers and therefore the safest countries to visit.
+At the other end of the spectrum, the following 18 countries or territories have been assessed as carrying an ‘insignificant travel security risk’ to travellers and therefore the safest countries to visit.

 - Cape Verde